German auxiliary cruiser Thor: June 1940

-Thor (Captain Otto Kähler) began its first cruise on 6 June 1940, altered to look like the Soviet freighter Orsk from Odessa.
+Thor (Captain Otto Kähler) began its first cruise on 6 June 1940, altered to look like the Russian freighter Orsk from Odessa.
 The ship was escorted into the North Sea by destroyers, minesweepers and aircraft.
 The British and French were evacuating troops from Harstad in the north of Norway, with a lot of ships in the area.
-As the ship sailed northwards, the weather deteriorated, enveloping the ship in fog and snow, despite the Midnight sun and it passed unseen.
+As the ship sailed northwards, the weather deteriorated, enveloping the ship in fog and snow, despite the midnight sun and it passed unseen.
 Thor/Orsk passed through the Denmark Strait and reached the North Atlantic on 16 June.
 On 22 June, Kähler reported to Berlin that Thor was west of the Azores and had changed disguise to the neutral Vir a Jugoslavian ship from Split.

 July 1940

 On 1 July, Thor/Vir, met the 9,289 GRT Dutch cargo ship Kertosono, which was carrying a cargo of petrol, timber, asphalt and agricultural machinery.
 Kähler decided to send it under a prize crew to Lorient in France, where it arrived on 12 July.
 On 7 July, just south of the Equator, Thor encountered Delambre, a British 7,030 GRT freighter carrying hides and cotton to Britain.
-Delambre turned away leading to a stern chase and when Thor had closed the range to about 8000 yd several broadsides were fired, the third of which hit Delambre and stopped it.
+Delambre turned away leading to a stern chase and when Thor had closed the range to about 8000 yd several broadsides, were fired, the third of which hit Delambre and stopped it.
 A boarding party took the crew of 44 and a passenger prisoner and scuttled the ship with demolition charges.